eoscostarica/guide.eoscostarica.io/docs/tutorials/graphql-tutorial.md

 - `Float`: A signed double-precision floating-point value.
 - `String`: A UTF‐8 character sequence.
 - `Boolean`: true or false.
-- `ID`: The ID scalar type represents a unique identifier The ID type is serialized in the same way as a String
+- `ID`: The ID scalar type represents a unique identifier The ID type is serialized in the same way as a String.

 ### Enumeration Types

 Also called Enums, enumeration types are a special kind of scalar that is restricted to a particular set of allowed values.
 This allows you to:

-Validate that any arguments of this type are one of the allowed values.
+- Validate that any arguments of this type are one of the allowed values.
-Communicate through the type system that a field will always be one of a finite set of values.
+- Communicate through the type system that a field will always be one of a finite set of values.

 ```graphql title="Enum"
 enum Episode {